-The most prominent technologies that are receiving a wide range of incentives from all the entities mentioned above are electric vehicles (EVs) and heat pumps.
-Also, faced with rising bills, and seeking to move toward an organic lifestyle, customers themselves are moving forward by installing photovoltaic (PV) or solar panels on their roofs.
+The most prominent technologies that are receiving incentives today are electric vehicles (EVs) and heat pumps.
+Also, faced with rising bills, and seeking to move toward an organic lifestyle, customers are moving forward by installing photovoltaic (PV) panels on their roofs.
 An increasing number of new PV installations are integrated with battery energy storage systems.
 They are receiving significant incentives from the federal government.
-Net energy metering is still in place in several states but two states have ended it.
+Many of these customers also drive EVs.